andmitriy93/Chessbase/README.md

 * [Status](#setup)

 ### General info
- Chessbase is a statistic of the most poular chess players visualized by D3.js library HTML, CSS and Vanilla JavaScript
+ Chessbase is a statistic of the most popular chess players visualized by D3.js library HTML, CSS and Vanilla JavaScript

 ### Technologies
  * Vanilla JavaScript